-If any of the following criteria are fulfilled, progression to treatment of subjects with moderate renal impairment will be temporarily stopped.
+If any of the following criteria are fulfilled, progression to treatment of subjects with moderate hepatic impairment will be temporarily stopped.

-- ≥ 2 subjects in the three subjects have severe or serious IMP-related AEs, or - ≥ 2 subjects in the three subjects have ALT or AST $>3 \times$ ULN in conjunction with elevated total bilirubin $>2 \times$ ULN at any point after treatment, or - ≥ 2 subjects in the three subjects have ALT or AST $>3 \times$ ULN with appearance of fatigue, nausea, vomiting, right upper quadrant pain or tenderness, fever, rash and/or eosinophilia ($>5\%$), or
+- ≥ 2 subjects in the three subjects have severe or serious IMP-related AEs, or

-- ≥ 2 subjects in the three subjects have creatinine $> 1.5 \times$ at baseline value the dose may be changed.
+- ≥ 2 subjects in the three subjects have ALT or AST $>3 \times$ baseline value in conjunction with elevated total bilirubin $>2 \times$ baseline value at any point after treatment, or - ≥ 2 subjects in the three subjects have ALT or AST $>3 \times$ baseline value with appearance of fatigue, nausea, vomiting, right upper quadrant pain or tenderness, fever, rash and/or eosinophilia ($>5\%$), or - ≥ 2 subjects in the three subjects have creatinine $> 1.5 \times$ baseline value

-Criteria for amendment of dose in subjects with moderate renal impairment (Group 2)
+Criteria for amendment of dose in subjects with moderate hepatic impairment (Group 2)

-The first subjects with moderate renal impairment will be assessed the safety and PK profile by the Investigator and the Sponsor.
-The second subject with moderate renal impairment will not be treated until the completion of review for safety and PK profile in the first treated subject by the Sponsor and the Investigator.
+The first subjects with moderate hepatic impairment will be assessed the safety and PK profile by the Investigator and the Sponsor.
+The second subject with moderate hepatic impairment will not be treated until the completion of review for safety and PK profile in the first treated subject by the Sponsor and the Investigator.